kennytilton/web-mx/src/tiltontec/example/quick_start/README.md

 * a corollary: should a client observer MSET! a datapoint Y, all the above will happen with values current with not just X, but also with the value of Y prior to the change to Y; and

 * deferred “client” code will see only values current with X and not any values current with some subsequent change to Y enqueued by an observer.

+Those guarantees together are why, for one, async events get handled as a matter of course by Matrix.

 ## Review
 Our closing example reprises all key Web/MX features.